The thyroid gland

 The lymphatic system

 The lymphatic system helps to protect us from infection and disease.
-It also drains lymph fluid from the body’s tissues before returning it to the blood.
-The lymphatic system is made up of fine tubes called lymphatic vessels that connect to groups of lymph nodes throughout the body.
+It is made up of fine tubes called lymphatic vessels.
+These vessels connect to groups of small lymph nodes throughout the body.
+The lymphatic system drains lymph fluid from the tissues of the body before returning it to the blood.

-Lymph nodes (sometimes called lymph glands) are small and bean-shaped.
+Lymph nodes are sometimes called lymph glands.
 They filter bacteria (germs) and disease from the lymph fluid.
-When you have an infection, lymph nodes often swell as they fight it.
+When you have an infection, some lymph nodes may swell as they fight the infection.

 Thyroid cancer cells can sometimes spread to the lymph nodes in the neck and chest.